Jecr1s/Jecr1s.github.io/README.md

-### My Top 3 Favorite Commanders in Rise of Kingdoms
+# My Top 3 Favorite Commanders in Rise of Kingdoms

+### These are my Top 3 Favorite Commanders